top of page

 We = The relatedness of Celtic Christian Practice

-IT- The natural world evoked through Medicine Wheel practice
+IT- The natural world evoked through native Medicine Wheel practice

 Each method of engaging with spirit had its own qualities.
 I began using whatever practice of the three seemed appropriate on any given day.